2025 Solar Incentives Guide for Henderson, NV - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the total cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
+The ITC was originally for 30% of the total cost of solar panel installation, although it has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The total cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
-There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The total installation cost includes the panels themselves as well as the cost of accessories, equipment and labor.
+There is no maximum claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be in the United States and owned by you.

 State & Local Solar Incentives